rust-lang/rls/README.md

 export DYLD_LIBRARY_PATH=/Users/jturner/.rustup/toolchains/nightly-x86_64-apple-darwin/lib
 ```

-I believe Linux is the same, except it uses LD_LIBRARY_PATH.
+I believe Linux is the same, except that it uses LD_LIBRARY_PATH.

+### Configuration

+The RLS can be configured on a per-project basis by adding a file called
+`rls.toml` to the project root (i.e., next to Cargo.toml).
+Entries in this file
+will affect how the RLS operates and how it builds your project.

+Currently we accept the following options:

+* `build_lib` (`bool`, defaults to `false`) checks the project as if you passed the `--lib` argument to cargo.
+* `cfg_test` (`bool`, defaults to `false`) checks the project as if you were running `cargo test` rather than `cargo build`.
+I.e., compiles (but does not run) test code.

 ### VSCode integration